INVIXO/actions-boomi-deployer/README.md

 Ultimately we'll use GITHub and GITHub actions, and remove everything but cli/scripts/bin/, cli/scripts/bin/json

+Install swipl: https://www.swi-prolog.org/ and check add to PATH

+## REST Model
+The REST model can be generated using following scripts:

+If using a linux based system call `npm run spec_linux`

+If using windows call `npm run spec_windows`

+This downloads the swagger file from SAP and generates the TS artifacts

 # Command Line Interface reference implementation for Boomi CI/CD

 The CLI utility wraps calls to [Boomi Atomsphere APIs](https://help.boomi.com/bundle/integration/page/r-atm-AtomSphere_API_6730e8e4-b2db-4e94-a653-82ae1d05c78e.html).
 Handles input and output JSON files and performance orchestration for deploying and managing Boomi runtimes, components and metadata required for CI/CD.